Viola2112/Stepping-Stone-Models/README.md

 # Stepping-Stone-Models
-Implements the Stepping Stone Model.
+Implements the Stepping Stone Model (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1210594/).
 Uses a graphics module made by John Zelle.
+The program opens several Stepping Stone Models but does not immediately execute all of them upon running; instead, it is intended to be run in IDLE or a similar IDE in which the user can execute function calls in the Shell.
+The relevant functions are towards the end of the module after all of the classes.
+When using this software, put the graphics package in a place where Python can see it, and put the other files in a place where it is convenient to run them.